-- Cell phones may only be used before/after school in the office or the front of the school. - Cell phones must be stored in backpacks and left "off" during the school day - The school is not liable for lost, damaged, or stolen cell phones. - Students who do not abide by these rules will have their cell phones confiscated and privileges revoked.
+- Cell phones may only be used before/after school in the office or the front of the school. - Cell phones must be stored in backpacks and left "off" during the school day. - No camera phones are allowed on campus unless they are part of a class assignment, approved activity or with prior approval of the site administration. - The school is not liable for lost, damaged, or stolen cell phones. - Students who do not abide by these rules will have their cell phones confiscated and privileges revoked.
 Parents may pick up cell phones in the office.